bytex-solutions/snamp/docs/configuration.md

-defaultValue | Attribute configuration | The default value of the attribute if the actual value is not available minValue | Attribute configuration | The minimum (exclusive) permitted value for the attribute maxValue | Attribute configuration | The maximum (exclusive) permitted value for the attribute
+defaultValue | Attribute configuration | The default value of the attribute if the actual value is not available minValue | Attribute configuration | The minimum (exclusive) permitted value for the attribute maxValue | Attribute configuration | The maximum (exclusive) permitted value for the attribute smartMode | Resource configuration | Enable or disable smart mode of the connector.
+The possible values are `true` or `false`

 ### `severity` parameter
 The possible values of `severity` parameter (in descending order):